What is rheumatoid

-According to the Arthritis Foundation, about 1.3 million American adults have RA, and three times as many women as men are affected by the disease.
+According to the Arthritis Foundation, about 1.5 million Americans have RA, and three times as many women as men are affected by the disease.
 Listen to your body’s clues for symptoms of RA.

 RA is often thought to be a condition related to old age, but this isn’t always the case.
 According to the Arthritis Foundation, the average onset of RA is between the ages of 30 and 60, and children can also get it.

 RA is a chronic condition that progresses over time with periods of increased disease activity, called flares, and periods of remission.
 Symptoms of RA vary from person to person depending on the severity of the condition.

 General, nonjoint symptoms such as fatigue, low-grade fever, and loss of appetite are early symptoms of RA.
 These warning signs usually precede the painful joint symptoms commonly associated with RA.